Andrettin/Wyrmsun/readme.txt

 - 1.3.4
 -----------------------------------------------------------------------

+* Abilities
+- Added the learnable ability Deadly Precision (icon by Jinn).

 * Buildings
 - The Teuton Farm now changes its graphics after Masonry is researched (new graphics by Jinn).